|

 time I laid eyes on him… (Darabont, Frank.
 The Shawshank Redemption: The Shooting Script.
 New York.
 Newmarket Press.
 1966.)

-is an example of another screenplay
+Forrest Gump is an example of another

 that uses narration to give the audience information they wouldn't get from the action.
 Forrest, the protagonist, participates in the action of the story and sometimes acts as a narrator who gives us information in a VOICE OVER.